-Short-term exposure to airborne SO2 has been associated with various adverse health effects (U.S. EPA, 1994; ATSDR, 1998).
+Short-term exposure to airborne SO2 has been associated with various adverse health effects (ATSDR, 1998; U.S. EPA, 2017).
 Multiple human clinical studies, epidemiological studies, and toxicological studies support a causal relationship between short-term exposure to airborne SO2 and respiratory morbidity.
 The observed health effects have included respiratory symptoms, airway inflammation, and increased emergency department visits and hospitalizations for all respiratory causes.
-These studies further suggest that asthmatics, children, older adults, and people who spend a lot of time outdoors at increased exertion levels are potentially susceptible or vulnerable to these health effects (U.S. EPA, 2008).
+These studies further suggest that asthmatics, children, older adults, and people who spend a lot of time outdoors at increased exertion levels are potentially susceptible or vulnerable to these health effects (U.S. EPA, 2017).
 In addition, SO2 reacts with other air pollutants to form sulfate particles, which are constituents of fine particulate matter (PM2.5).
 Inhalation exposure to PM2.5 has been associated with various cardiovascular and respiratory health effects (see PM Concentrations indicator).

 Many other environmental effects are associated with high concentrations of SO2.
-For example, airborne SO2, along with NOx, contributes to acidic deposition (the Acid Deposition indicator); SO2 is a major precursor to PM2.5 (the PM Concentrations indicator); and SO2 contributes to impaired visibility (the Regional Haze indicator).
+For example, airborne SO2, along with nitrogen oxides (NOx), contributes to acidic deposition (the Acid Deposition indicator); SO2 is a major precursor to PM2.5 (the PM Concentrations indicator); and SO2 contributes to impaired visibility (the Regional Haze indicator).
 SO2 also can harm vegetation by increasing foliar injury, decreasing plant growth and yield, and decreasing the number and variety of plant species in a given community.
-Finally, SO2 can accelerate the corrosion of materials (e.g., metals, concrete, limestone) that are used in buildings, statues, and monuments (U.S. EPA, 1982).
+Finally, SO2 can accelerate the corrosion of materials (e.g., metals, concrete, limestone) that are used in buildings, statues, and monuments (U.S. EPA, 2008).

-Estimated anthropogenic SO2 emissions declined in all EPA Regions between 1990 and 2008 (Exhibit 2).
-During this time frame, the largest percent reductions in SO2 emissions were seen in Regions 1 and 2 (75 percent reduction in both Regions), and the smallest reductions were observed in Regions 6 (58 percent) and 8 (70 percent).
+Estimated anthropogenic SO2 emissions declined in all EPA Regions between 1990 and 2014 (Exhibit 2).
+During this time frame, the largest percent reductions in SO2 emissions were seen in Regions 1 (92 percent) and 2 (94 percent), and the smallest reductions were observed in Regions 6 (58 percent) and 8 (70 percent).

 Summary data in this indicator were provided by EPA’s Office of Air Quality Planning and Standards, based on anthropogenic SO2 emissions data in the NEI.
-The most recent data are taken from Version 3.0 of the 2008 NEI (U.S. EPA, 2013b).
-These and earlier emissions data can be accessed from EPA’s emission inventory website (http://www.epa.gov/ttn/chief/eiinformation.html).
-The MOVES data used for 2002 and 2005 are not available through the 2002 and 2005 website.
+The most recent data are taken from Version 2 of the 2014 NEI (U.S. EPA, 2018b).
+These and earlier emissions data can be accessed from EPA’s emission inventory website (https://www.epa.gov/air-emissions-inventories).
+The MOVES data used for 2002 and 2005 are not available through the 2002 and 2005 website, but these data can be accessed from EPA’s emission modeling website (https://www.epa.gov/air-emissions-modeling).
 This indicator aggregates NEI data by source category and EPA Region.